DNALinux/OmicsContainers/README.md

 # Omics Containers

-This is a curated colection of containers for bioinformatics.
+This is a curated colection of containers for bioinformatics, developed as part of the [DNALinux] (https://dnalinux.com/) project.
 It is based on the [BioContainers project](https://github.com/BioContainers/containers).
 All containers are hosted at [Docker Hub](https://hub.docker.com/repositories/dnalinux).

 ## FAQ